ThomasThelen/sdtl-provone/README.md

 ## Describing Commands
-Commands are the next pieces of interesting output from the SDTL parser.
-These are the SDTL objects that describe the actual line of source code.
-In ProvONE, it's modeled using `provone:Program` objects.
+In ProvONE, command level metadata is modeled using `provone:Program`. objects.

 We can define these as "being inside" the top level `provone:program` by relating them with `provone:hasSubProgram`.